afeeni/MediKey/packages/ui-react/README.md

-# Anima exported react code
+# MediKey UI prototype - Anima exported React code

 This prototype was generated with the help [Anima App](https://www.animaapp.com).